Did you know that around 2.5 million tons of returned merchandise will end up in the landfills just for the gift giving season?

 More creative ideas to gift money

-While over the counter gift cards or cash in an envelope sounds a bit boring, you can certainly get creative with the e-GiftCards from iCard and the upcoming chat function we anticipate to roll out next week.
-Stay tuned!
+While over the counter gift cards or cash in an envelope sounds a bit boring, you can certainly get creative with the eGiftCards and send them out through the iCard Messenger!

 - Make it a tradition that people will anticipate.
-This is a great strategy for birthday or other recurring gifts.
-For example, research and find an activity in a less known travel location and gift a traveling budget through an e-GiftCard.
+This is a great strategy for a birthday or other recurring gifts.
+For example, research and find an activity in a less known travel location and gift a travelling budget through an eGiftCard.
 You can design it with an image of the place and add a short chat message with more details about the activity.